 Due to Covid-19, Wexford CBS is currently closed on Government advice.
-There is information on matters related to the coronavirus in the Letters to Parents section under the Extra tab.
+There is information on matters related to the coronavirus in the Information to Parents section on the Homepage.
 Please visit there or else look at our social media platforms for the latest updates.
-If your son has a problem with his email address please contact email@example.com and give the details.
+If your son has a problem with his email address please contact firstname.lastname@example.org and give the details.
 Thanks you for your understanding at this time.

 CONTACT BETWEEN SCHOOL AND HOME

 To contact the school, call (053) 914 1391 or you can e-mail email@example.com

 During term time, the main office is open between 9 a.m. and 4 p.m.

 Receptionist Edel Dodd

 Year Heads John Nolan (1st), Fearghal Davey (2nd), Colleen Hayes, Liz Hennebry (3rd year)

 Ann Barry (TY), Laura Argue (5th), Donal Howlin (6th)

 • We do this mainly through our website – wexfordcbs.ie